jagerman/loki-multi-sn/README.md

 The scripts in this package can update or create oxen "NN" nodes that use an L2 proxy (instead of a full L2 provider), but the proxy itself must still be configured manually.
 See the docs page linked above for the overall details.
-A quick recipe for setting up the "00" node on a server as the l2-provider, with the "01" through "07" nodes on the same machine using the "00" node as the l2 proxy, is as follows:
+For upgrading, see the section below.
+For setting up a new server, a quick recipe for setting up the "00" node on a server as the l2-provider, with the "01" through "07" nodes on the same machine using the "00" node as the l2 proxy, is as follows:

 0. Obtain access to an Arbitrum One L2 RPC provider.
 Ideally obtain access to two different providers, so that you can fall back to another provider in case of connectivity issues to the